gus-tavo01/forums-app/README.md

 ## To be defined

+- display dates friendly
+  - use Day.js lib
 - UI testing strategy
 - Error handling
+  - on api calls
+  - on forms fill
 - About Page
   - add my photo
   - short self description